synaq/api-quick-start/README.md

 ### Refreshing a domain

 If a domain has entered the `state` state, some of its services need to be refreshed.
-This will only happen after a partial cancellation (see [Partial Cancellations](#partial-cancellations) and [Unlinking a domain from a package](#unlinking-a-domain-from-a-package)) where some services were overlapping.
+This will only happen after a partial cancellation (see [Unlinking a domain from a package](#unlinking-a-domain-from-a-package)) where some services were overlapping.

 After updating the domain's service fields (see [Configuring the service fields on a domain](#configuring-the-service-fields-on-a-domain)), the Refresh action should be sent for the domain.